QED0711/cantus-firmus/README.md

 ### Initialization:

-The following example shows how to implement a basic configuration of a CantusFirmus state manager context and provider.
+The following example shows how to implement the most basic version of a CantusFirmus state manager context and provider.

 First, we create a CF instance, and pass it our default state.